 - Communities from across the Monterey Bay Area came together to discover new tools for developing streets that are safe, comfortable and convenient for all users at the recent Complete Streets Workshop.
 Over fifty representatives heard about the new norm for planning and designing roadways and how to adopt policies and practices that support complete streets concepts.
 Take a look at the Complete Streets Workshop agenda which includes links to the presentations and speakers contact information.
 A video of the presentations given at the workshop is available on YouTube.
 Click “show more” below the video to skip to a specific panel of speakers.

 - The Regional Transportation Plan/Metropolitan Transportation Plan Working Group presented “The Role of Complete Streets in Sustainable Communities: A Regional Effort” at the November, 2011 Monterey Bay Area American Public Works Association Workshop.
 RTC staff presented their ideas about integrating planning for Complete Streets into regional transportation.
-A video of the presentation is available on YouTube.

-- In a continued effort to increase knowledge about of complete street practices and encourage their use, RTC staff is available to assist local jurisdictions adopt the Complete Streets Guidebook as city policy and provide presentations about the Complete Streets Program to city councils, committees and interest groups.
+- In a continued effort to increase knowledge of complete street practices and encourage their use, RTC staff is available to assist local jurisdictions adopt the Complete Streets Guidebook as city policy and provide presentations about the Complete Streets Program to city councils, committees and interest groups.

 Complete Streets Assessment